Subway Store Manager

 My friend said he works at Subway as a "sandwich artist".
 How seriously do your employees actually take the process of putting together a sandwich?
 Or is the "artist" label kind of tongue-in-cheek?

-Asked by lolartist almost 10 years ago
+Asked by lolartist about 10 years ago

 Our employees don't take the label of "sandwich artist" as literal and we have a joke about the title from time to time.
 I think its just called that because it sounds better than "sandwich maker".
 I don't really get it either.